There are benefits to be had by teaching your dogs how to behave in the German language; for the owners and the dog.

-You’ve taught it to stay, you’ve taught it to sit, now, you can let it “eat food”.
+You’ve taught it to stay and sit; now, you can let it “eat food”.
 Letting your dog know when it can go to the bowl can be helpful.
 For example, unruliness can be trained in a hungry dog if they learn to wait for the command while the bowl is being filled.

-Note: All of the above commands can apply to any working dogs, such as Police or Military dogs, so that they won’t be repeated in the following list.
+Note: All of the above german dog commands can apply to any working dogs, such as Police or Military dogs, so they won’t be repeated in the following list.

 However, the same doesn’t apply in reverse.

 Police or military working dogs need to know a bunch of commands that aren’t necessary for dogs to know as regular house pets.

 Here are the german training dog commands specifically used toward dogs in the police force, military, or security-type positions.

 1. “Attack or Take Hold” – Fass (fahs)

 “Fass” comes from the German word fassen which means to hold of, grab or bite is commonly used when a perpetrator is becoming a threat to surrounding officers.
 A police dog’s greatest strength is to take a criminal down by latching on to the person until instructed to release.
 From there, the police can remove any weapons from arm’s reach and make an arrest.

 2. “Watch, Beware, or Attention” – Pass Auf (pahs owf)

 When a police dog needs to be switched on from a more casual nature to a focused and more intense manner during training sessions, police dogs are often placed in dangerous situations and must be aware of signs or scents of incoming trouble.